Philip Loring

 Philip Allen Loring (born April 29, 1977) is a human ecologist and author.
-Loring is currently the Arrell Chair in Food, Policy, and Society at the Arrell Food Institute at University of Guelph.
+Loring is the Global Director of Human Dimensions Science at The Nature Conservancy.
 He is known for his work on Arctic food security, natural resource conflict, and regenerative food systems.
-Loring authored Finding Our Niche: Toward a Restorative Human Ecology (2020), and is the host of multiple academic podcasts.
+Loring wrote Finding Our Niche: Toward a Restorative Human Ecology (2020), and hosts several academic podcasts.

 Education

 Loring was born in Salem, Massachusetts and grew up in coastal Maine.
 He received a master's degree in anthropology and a PhD in Indigenous studies from the University of Alaska Fairbanks.
 He started his professional career in information technology before changing careers and receiving a master's degree in anthropology and a PhD in Indigenous studies from the University of Alaska Fairbanks.
 Both of his theses focused on the implications of climate change and natural resource policy on food security for Indigenous peoples in Alaska.